macalinao/injecta/README.md

 # injecta

-Chrome extension that injects scripts into your current page, allowing easy usage of utility JS libraries in foreign webpages.
+Inject JavaScript libraries into your current page.

 ## Usage